 The OSU Extension Home Horticulture working group (comprised of faculty & staff involved with the Master Gardener program) met in November 2016 in Corvallis.
 One of the items discussed was how community science projects relate to the Master Gardener program requirements.
 The group agreed to the following:

-To be approved for Master Gardener volunteer hours, citizen science projects must:
+To be approved for Master Gardener volunteer hours, community science projects must:

 - Align with the Master Gardener educational mission of discovering and disseminating research-based gardening information,

 - Advance one of both of the flagship programs of the OSU Extension Master Gardener program: sustainable gardening and/or home and community food production,

 - Involve participation on one or more levels of the community science typology.
 These levels are (from least to most involvement): crowdsourcing, distributed intelligence, participatory science, collaborative science.